-To prepare, we increase our technical operations staffing levels, stock our trucks with drops (connections from homes to poles) and continuously monitor our network.
+To prepare, we’ve increased our technical operations staffing levels, stocked our trucks with drops (connections from homes to poles) and are continuously monitoring our network.

 During inclement weather, we position equipment like generators in strategic locations where very high wind gusts are predicted, so our field technicians can go out as quickly as possible when it’s safe to do so to restore affected services.

 We also coordinate closely with power companies so that technicians will be dispatched to impacted areas when power has been restored and it is safe for them to perform work in an affected area.

 Here’s how customers can make sure they stay connected during unpredictable weather events.

 - Xfinity My Account– Customers can report and get updates on service interruptions and see when service is expected to be restored.

 - Xfinity Stream– Customers can report and get updates on service interruptions and see when service is expected to be restored.

 - Xfinity Mobile– With the Xfinity Mobile app, customers can easily adjust their data plan at any time.
 Also, as an Xfinity Mobile customer, they can turn their mobile phone into a personal hotspot if they need to connect a computer to the Internet and don’t have WiFi.

 - Xfinity WiFi Hotspots– Xfinity Internet customers can find and access millions of Xfinity WiFi hotspots* nationwide.